FreeFlarum/freeflarum.com/docs/roadmap.md

 # Roadmap

 *FreeFlarum: Powerful communities for everyone!*

 Please post feature requests as [new Github issues](https://github.com/gwillem/freeflarum.com/issues).

-## v3.0 (unreleased)
+## v3.0 (July 2021)
-- Forums can import data from existing forum.
-- Pre-configured Facebook/Twitter login.

-## v2.4 (unreleased)
-- Forums can reset their header/smtp settings
-- Front-end decoupled from back-end (using JS/API)
-- New design implemented
+- Please, see [our separate page](/docs/changelog/freeflarum-v3.0) as for what had changed.

 ## v2.3 (11th August, 2019)

 - Forums can be deleted
 - No more ads

 ## v2.2 (3rd August, 2019)

 - Beta9 support!

 ## v2.1 (9th January 2018)